armijnhemel/binaryanalysis-ng/doc/bang-design.md

   parsed again, because the processing code will assign it a fresh meta directory in which the UnpackParser can store its information.
-* Minimize opening files: A meta directory will open the file and provide a file object and the mmap-ed file object to the parsers.
+* Minimize opening files: A meta directory will open the file and provide a file object to the parsers.
 * Pre-parsing checks: UnpackParsers can implement quick heuristic checks before doing large parses.